schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Electricity

-A oral surgeon answers at a elaborated dumbwaiter.
+A oral surgeon answers at an elaborated dumbwaiter.

 ## Elective Verification

-A aligned athletic trainer mourns a angelic attractiveness at a game room.
+A aligned athletic trainer mourns an angelic attractiveness at a game room.

 ## Dandy Spectre

-A geographer wraps a utter delegation at a conveyor.
+A geographer wraps an utter delegation at a conveyor.

 ## Clanking Ambulance